This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Hyperlipidemia is a high level of lipids (fats) in your blood.
 These lipids include cholesterol or triglycerides.
-Lipids are made by your body, and they come from the foods you eat.
+Lipids are made by your body.
+They also come from the foods you eat.
 Your body needs lipids to work properly, but high levels increase your risk for heart disease, heart attack, and stroke.

 - You have any of the following signs of a heart attack: